Bars92/font-organizer/readme.txt

 Want to find out more? go to [our website](https://hivewebstudios.com/ "HiveWebStudios website") and find out more from us.

 Want to try us?
 Use [Addendio's](https://Addendio.com/ "Addendio's website") [Font Organizer live demo](https://addendio.com/try-plugin/?slug=font-organizer "live demo")!

+Key Features:
+* Upload font to your website and apply it on any element.
+* Multi upload allow you to upload more font formats to support more browsers.
+* Add any google fonts in one click and apply them on any element.
+* Apply fonts for known elements or custom elements of your choosing easily.
+* It's awesome like it's users.

 == Installation ==